zmoradi90/omidbizComponents/readme.md

 xmlns:seam="http://omidbiz.com/fanpardaz"
 ```

-+ jquery ui tabs 1.8.16 is embeded in resources and recommended jquery is 1.7.2
++ jquery ui tabs 1.8.16 is embeded in resources and recommended jquery is yek-haft-do